 American born pianist, singer, arranger and professional performer since 1980.
 Currently based in Japan since the 1990s and performing at such upscale venues as the Ritz Carlton in Osaka since its 1997 first opening day, as well as hotels and dining establishments in Kobe, Japan.
 Thank you for taking the time to visit my website.
-I’m working on designing this page to provide accurate information and an independent portal to my music.
+I’m designing this page to provide accurate information and an independent portal to my music.

 Born in Brooklyn, New York,

 Although recordings of his unique voice and arrangement style have just begun to surface with the 2002 release of his first album, “Perfect Love,” Walter Clark has been on the music scene, performing for audiences around the world for over 30 years.
 He has become a fixture at such upscale hotels as The Ritz Carlton in Osaka Japan.
 With a repertoire of over 500 songs spanning multiple genres and decades he has been able to excite and satisfy listeners of varied backgrounds and maintain a career exclusively as a full-time performing artist since 1980.

 Unique and non-traditional in his approach to harmony and arrangement Clark's music has also been described as healing and soothing.

 Sometimes called “the singer with the bedroom voice,” he covers music that has a positive message timelessness and staying power.

 Through a wide variety of musical genres and original arrangements Walter imbues every performance with a jazz ambiance delivering relaxing renditions of ballads and love songs.